-These areas facilitate the management and ongoing effectiveness of the risk management framework by providing tools, training and support so stakeholders can effectively discharge their responsibilities.
-The risk function is outsourced to the Administrator through the JAA.
-The Administrator's Group Risk function facilitates the Board risk identification and assessment process and provides guidance to the Board when determining the risk appetite.
+The Administrator's risk function facilitates the management and ongoing effectiveness of the risk management framework by providing tools, training and support so stakeholders can effectively discharge their responsibilities.
+The risk function facilitates the Board risk identification and assessment process and provides guidance to the Board when determining the risk appetite.